 If you refuse to oblige yourself to them for “future consideration” – the lobbyists are laughing at you.
 Naive doesn’t begin to describe it.
 You’re dreaming if you think they’re not in charge from every issue Right to Left.
 But it can’t be true, because the meat-eating wolf pack in the press pick the winners.
 Don’t doubt it for a minute.
 “It’s not such a bad way to pick a president.”
 The big feet walking, the meat-eating press and the sachems of the lobbyfest own the modern autocratic paper monetary oligarch that is today’s political system, (not just in America either): see, The New Ancien Régime.
 You too can play the game, here’s how it works: promise the voters what they want, but never give them the bill.
 Don’t even mention the cost.
 Always support form over substance.
 It’s all about personality and if you don’t look good on television, you’re done like Dukakis.
 Can’t afford those government goodies you fed them?
-Put it on the tab if you have too!
-Read my lips, read my lips, read my . . . .you hope to move the wall back that America is blindly rushing into, but you’ll do it by accelerating the vehicle.
+Put it on the tab if you have to!
+Read my lips, read my lips.
+You hope to move the wall back that America is blindly rushing into, but you’ll do it by accelerating the vehicle.
 America has been over-leveraged since `Nam and the solution is to spend more.
 Go with that idea.
 As far as pay-as-you-go?
 What are you, mad?
 America wants all kinds of government goodies – * armed forces, health care, an enormous prison system, excellent public education, etcetera – but doesn’t want to actually pay for them.
 The American state grew under Reagan just as it did under the wildly right-wing laughable, Contract With America.
 It can’t happen here in this obloquy of bureaucratic malaise.
 Do you see anyone’s rights being violated?
 Crazy glue holds things together, if you don’t know that, perhaps you’re reading too many books and messing up your mind.
 What are you going to do, start voting for those who have isolated themselves by arguing micro-government?
 Who wants to pay directly for garbage pick up and road construction?
 People want nightingale public health care and a balls-for breakfast military.

 Libertarians should get over it and get talking to some handlers, put out a black candidate instead of that skinny white doctor or his son.
 He wants to stop the war on drugs.
 Do you know how many policemen that would put out of work?
-(A fifth of all incarcerated criminals in prisons are there for drug offenses, and since there are 2.3 million occupants in the American system, that means over 450 thousand people are there because of drug laws at an approximate cost of over $50,000 for each annually.
+(A fifth of all incarcerated criminals in prisons are there for drug offenses, and since there are 2.2 million occupants in the American system, that means over 450 thousand people are there because of drug laws at an approximate cost of over $50,000 for each annually.
 That’s 23 billion dollars a year).
 Freedom will not fade away because of a few public government programs.
 Besides, they’re here to stay, and so is the big fat government: fodder and feed for the big feet, the press is Everest and the lobby boys are charging up the next hill backwards.
 The war against drugs?
-What about the one against poverty . . . terror . . . or the next enemy, greed?
+What about the one against poverty . . . terror . . . racism . . . or the next enemy, greed?
 You wait.
 Nothing’s too outlandish for the oligarch.
-See, The Trouble With American Capitalism and The Separation of Market and State.

 © 2024 - E. A. St. Amant